opekope2/OptiGUI/docs/syntax.md

 ## File structure

 Properties files are simple [Java properties](https://en.wikipedia.org/wiki/.properties) text files.
-Each line is a property, specified as `name=value`.
+Each line is a property, specified as `#!properties name=value`:

 ```properties
 # Comments begin with a hashtag